adamsilver/fdpb/01-a-registration-form.md

 #### 3. Inline Errors

 First, we need to put the relevant error message just above the field.
 This saves users scrolling up and down the page in order to check the error message, which keeps them moving down the form.
-If the message was placed below the field we'd increase the chance of it being obscured by the browser autocomplete panel or by the on-screen keyboard.
+If the message was placed below the field we'd increase the chance of it being obscured by the browser autocomplete panel[^] or by the on-screen keyboard.

 ![In-context Errors](./images/01/inline-error.png)